cjianyi/spotify-app/README.md

-# Retrieve Spotify Artists Info (Work in Progress)
+# Retrieve Spotify Artists Info with oauth2 (Work in Progress)
 This is a Flask application for searching and retrieving information about music artists and their songs using the Spotify API.

 ## Installation